Pieter-Rees/pokecatch/README.md

 - Supports ANSI color codes
 - Uses UTF-8 encoding
 - Can display Unicode characters (for icons and emojis)
+- Has a minimum width of 80 characters
+- Has a minimum height of 24 lines

 ## 🧪 Testing